AdrianHRedhe/ID2223_Project/README.md

 This project aims at geolocalise images in Stockholm.
 It is divided into two parts.

+You can find one of the results of it [here](https://huggingface.co/spaces/AdrianHR/geolocalisation_retrieval_stockholm)

 The first part collects images from google street view.
 It does so using the timemachine and can therefore get
 images that were taken at the same location but years